delivervaluedaily/manifesto/README.md

 Do what you can to split out the smallest _valuable_ parts of remaining tasks, and get them as close as possible to releasable that you have the power to do every single day.
 Be the change you want to see.

-## But... everything that's valuable will take more than a day
+## But... everything that's valuable will take more than a day?

 - ⏩ If you really can't deliver value today, set yourself up for value tomorrow